Rise of the Triad: Remaster

 On September 6, 2020, during 3D Realms' "Realms Deep 2020" livestream, the game was shown running on Nintendo Switch and confirmed for modern platforms (Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One) for a 2021 release.
 At Realms Deep 2022, this was re-announced as Rise of the Triad: Ludicrous Edition, developed by Nightdive Studios and co-published by Apogee Entertainment and New Blood Interactive.
-It will be released on the aforementioned platforms, as well as PlayStation 5 and Xbox Series X/S. A demo was released on June 19, 2023.
-It was released on July 31, 2023 (September 29, 2023 for consoles), coinciding with the tenth anniversary of the 2013 remake.
+It was released on July 31, 2023 for Windows and September 29, 2023 for Nintendo Switch, PlayStation 4, and Xbox One, coinciding with the tenth anniversary of the 2013 remake.
 It features the option to toggle between the OPL and MIDI versions of the original soundtrack and the 2013 remake's soundtrack by Andrew Hulshult.

 Reception

-Scott Miller estimates that the game eventually sold around 110,000 copies.
+Scott Miller estimated that the game eventually sold around 110,000 copies.

 A reviewer for Next Generation assessed that Rise of the Triad is an entertaining but ultimately undistinguished Doom replica which fails to rank with the best of the genre.
 Remarking that the game "has its own style but never strays far enough from the Doom herd to fully break free", he gave it three out of five stars.

+A reviewer for Polish magazine Świat Gier Komputerowych described the game as a prominent example of the continuing popularity of Doom-style first-person shooters.
+The reviewer sees it as one of the closest successors to Doom, featuring fast-paced shooting across 32 single-player levels with a simple background story.
+He particularly appreciates the game for its audiovisual presentation, including detailed graphics, varied textures, animated enemies, destructible objects, environmental hazards, and atmospheric sound; and for its additional, innovative features such as looking up and down, magical weapons and power-ups, selectable characters with different abilities, and multiplayer modes—including modem and network play.
+However, the reviewer finds flaws with weak enemy AI, awkward map design, poorly marked secret passages, and gameplay that often devolves into repetitive shooting.
+Despite these flaws, the reviewer concludes that the game is engaging and worth playing for fans of the genre, awarding it a score of 85%.

 The iOS version was not very well received and has Metacritic and GameRankings scores of respectively 49/100 and 49.00%.